priyansh210/ns3-marl-uav/README.md

 Our project mainly builds upon the `ns3` network simulator, `ns3-ai` for ML integration.

+You can find the design documentation here: <https://DEFIANCE-project.github.io>

 ## Setup the development environment

 ### Installation with `bake`